Twin-width and permutations

-We show that twin-width can be concisely expressed by special structures called here twin-models. twin-models are rooted trees augmented by a set of transversal edges that satisfies two simple properties: minimality and consistency.
-These properties imply that every twin-model admits a ranking, from which we can compute a width.
-The twin-width of a graph then coincides with the optimal width of ranked twin-model of the graph.
-While this connection is technical, twin-models provide a simple way to handle classes with bounded twin-width.
-Note that an informal precursor of ranked twin-models appear in~\cite{twin-width3} in the form of the so-called \emph{ordered union tree} and the realization that the edge set of graphs of twin-width at most~$d$ can be partitioned into $O_d(n)$ bicliques where both sides of each biclique is a discrete interval along a unique fixed vertex ordering.
+We show that twin-width can be concisely expressed by special structures, which we call \emph{twin-models}.
+Twin-models are rooted trees augmented by a set of transversal edges that satisfies two simple properties: minimality and consistency.
+These properties imply that every twin-model admits a \emph{ranking}, from which we can compute a \emph{width}.
+The twin-width of a structure then coincides with the optimal width of a ranked twin-model of the structure.
+While this connection is technical, twin-models provide a simple way to handle classes of binary structures with bounded twin-width.
+Note that an informal precursor of ranked twin-models appears in~\cite{twin-width3} in the form of the so-called \emph{ordered union trees} and the realization that the edge set of graphs of twin-width at most~$d$ can be partitioned into~$O_d(n)$ bicliques where both sides of each biclique are a discrete interval along a unique fixed vertex ordering.
 The main novelty in the (ranked) twin-models lies in the axiomatization of \emph{legal} sets of transversal edges, which is indispensable to their logical treatment.